openshift/kubesan/docs/1-getting-started.md

 ```

 You can have several Subprovisioner `StorageClass`es on the same cluster that
-are backed by different shared block devices.
+are backed by different shared volume groups.